 Payed vs Paid

-The past tense of say is said; this is one way of making past tense of a word, though there are many different ways of making past tense of verbs.
-And if pay is the present tense of an exercise that stands for making a payment to someone in exchange for his service or a product that he gave us, paid is the past tense of this exchange of money to him.
+The word paid means exchanging money for something.
+The past tense of say is said; this is one way of making the past tense of a word though, there are many different ways of making the past tense of verbs.
+So, if pay is the present tense of an exercise that stands for making a payment to someone in exchange for his service or a product that he gave us, paid is the past tense of this exchange of money to him.
 Look at the following example.

-“I usually pay $1 for my newspaper, so I paid the hawker $30 at the end of the month.”
+I usually pay $1 for my newspaper, so I paid the hawker $30 at the end of the month.

 Some say that payed is an archaic word that stood for paid, before the word paid was invented.
-However, payed is not used anymore and people making use of payed are termed as ignorant.
+However, payed is not used anymore, and people making use of payed are termed as ignorant.

 What is the difference between Payed and Paid?